exercism/python/CONTRIBUTING.md

 ## 🐛 **Did you find a bug?**

-It's not uncommon that people discover typos, confusing directions, or incorrect implementations of  certain tests or code examples.
-Or you might have a great suggestion for a hint to aid students (💙 &nbsp;) ,  see optimizations for exemplar or test code, find missing test cases to add, or want to correct factual and/or logical errors.
-Or maybe you have a great idea for an exercise or feature (&nbsp;❗&nbsp;).
+It is not uncommon to discover typos, confusing directions, or incorrect implementations of certain tests or code examples.
+Or you might have a great suggestion for a hint to aid students (&nbsp;💙 &nbsp;), see optimizations for exemplar or test code, find missing test cases to add, or want to correct factual and/or logical errors.
+Or maybe you have a great idea for an exercise or feature (❗&nbsp;).

 _Our track is always a work in progress!_ 🌟🌟
-Please&nbsp;📛&nbsp;[Open an issue][open-an-issue]&nbsp;📛, and let us know what you have found or suggest.
+Please&nbsp;📛&nbsp;[ Open an issue ][open-an-issue]📛&nbsp;, and let us know what you have found/suggest.

 <br>